Feyerabend/vm/jvm1/README.md

 but under 'Code' we find the core of what the class
 does: *multiplies to integers and returns the resulting integer*.
 We can see that primitive types, i.e. here integers, have direct representation in the instructions.
-Multiplications of integers have a special instruction.
+Multiplications of integers have a special single instruction.
 We also find the number of arguments as '2' which should go in the method.
 Futher we can see something for the stack as '2' and also for 'locals' as '2'.
 What is up with that?
 This could be how to deal with the arguments, store them at the stack or set them into local registers (for the method).
 The primitive types can be dealt with more directly or indirect depending on hardware, adding not only integers, but also floats or doubles in floting point representations.
-This openess or fuzziness is actually not that bad as one might think.
-The specification for JVM is open to different implementations, e.g. both as a stack and/or as registers for these variables/arguments.
-Special hardware could make use of this *conceptual specification*, rather than haveing a description of reference implementation, for memory or speed considerations.
+This openess or fuzziness is actually not as bad as one might think.
+The specification for JVM is open to different implementations, e.g. both as a stack and/or as registers for these local variables/arguments.
+Special hardware could make use of these *conceptual specification*, rather than haveing a description of a reference implementation, for memory or speed considerations.

 There is only one method in the class 'Mul', which is called 'mul'.